75 Creative Ways to Save Money on a Tight Budget

 Why should you check your credit score when you want to save money?
 Your credit history and credit score are integral parts of saving money long term.
-When you have a solid credit history and good credit score, you qualify for lower interest rates when buying a car, a home, or anything else.
-A good credit score can save you thousands of dollars over the course of your lifetime when you borrow money for these big ticket items.
-So, first and foremost, start saving money by simply checking your credit report.
+When you have a solid credit history and good credit score, you qualify for lower interest rates when buying a car, buying a home, or anything else that carries a loan.

 Again, when you have a good credit score and a clean credit report, you can get better interest rates on loans, saving you money in the long term.
 The adverse account section on your credit report, usually found near the top of your report, is extremely important.
 If you have any items in this section, take the steps now to clear them.

 You can have adverse accounts even if you’re generally responsible with money.
 For example, I once got declined for a credit card, checked my credit report, and found out my local public library reported me to collections for not returning an audiobook.

 I borrowed the audiobook when I was in graduate school and since I moved, I didn’t receive any notices in the mail.
 Luckily, I found the audiobook in storage, mailed it back, and the library requested that the adverse account be removed from my credit report.

 16. Make your payments on time, every time

 We all know we’re supposed to pay our bills on time.
 It’s the right thing to do and your payment history makes up 35% of your credit score.
 You could still have a decent credit score (even if you currently have debt) if you have a solid payment history since it makes up such a big percentage of your score.

 And, it makes sense, right?
 Lenders want to know they can trust you to make payments on time.
 If you’ve proven that with your payment history, they’re more willing to offer you a lower interest rate because you’re a lower risk to them.